Practical Nursing vs. Professional Nursing: Understanding the Differences

 If professional nursing sounds like a better fit, get the inside scoop on life as an RN.

-AUTHOR’S NOTE: This article was originally published on June 2012.
-It has since been updated to reflect information relevant to 2015.
+EDITOR’S NOTE: This article was originally published in 2012.
+It has since been updated to include information relevant to 2020.